Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 There are a number of other features at this resort, almost too many to list here.
 Here are a couple of other areas that many guests may appreciate.

 - Playground: There’s a small outdoor playground that is located next to the tennis courts and covered in a shade cover.
 It features rubber mulch turf to make the area soft and safe.
-It has one slide and a few other features that would be fun for a child under about the age of 10.
+It has one slide and a few other features that would be fun for a child under the age of 10.

 - Shuffleboard Courts: Two shuffleboard courts are also located right near the tennis courts and playground.
 They are positioned side by side and feature scoreboards and seating on both ends of the courts.
 There is very little shade available while playing on these courts, however.